FDA Inspections - Best Practices

 2. FDA Regulations and Guidances

-- Laws: learn the difference between law and regulations
+- Laws: learn the difference between law and

-- Contents and where to find Industry Guidances, Inspection Guidance
+- Contents and where to find Industry Guidances,

-and Compliance Policy Guidances
+Inspection Guidance and Compliance Policy Guidances

 3. Sequentional FDA actions in case of non-compliance